-In response to the ongoing public health crisis, the Garda Inspectorate has put in place a COVID-19 Response Plan to mitigate any risks to the health and wellbeing of our staff, while continuing to deliver our core functions.
+In response to the ongoing public health crisis, the Garda Inspectorate has put in place a COVID-19 Response Plan to mitigate any risks to the health and wellbeing of our staff, key stakeholders and the wider public; while continuing to deliver our core functions.

-As a result of a number of significant changes to the environment in which the Inspectorate operates, including the COVID -19 crisis and a new programme for Government, the Inspectorate is conducting a formal review of its current Work Plan.
-The Inspectorate has engaged with a number of its key stakeholders to assist in identifying any new or emerging policing issues and to ensure that future inspection activity is focussed on the areas of highest harm and risk.
-This review is expected to be completed by the end of December 2020, following which, the Inspectorate will commence two new inspections.
+As a result of a number of significant changes to the environment in which the Inspectorate operates, including; the COVID -19 crisis, changing economic and social conditions, emerging criminal and public safety vulnerabilities and a new programme for Government, the Inspectorate has conducting a formal review of its current Work Plan.
+In carrying out this task the Inspectorate engaged with a number of key stakeholders to assist in identifying any new or emerging policing issues and to ensure that future inspections are focused on the areas of highest harm and risk.

-Our inspection activity will take account of the most up to date public health advice and measures will be put in place to mitigate any risks to our staff and those people that we would like to engage with.
+All future inspections will take account of the most up to date public health advice and measures necessary to mitigate any risks to our staff and any persons who engage with us during our inspection process.

-The Inspectorate has notified the Minister for Justice, the Department of Justice and the Garda Commissioner about these developments.
-We are also in regular contact with the Policing Authority and the Garda Síochána Ombudsman Commission.
+The Inspectorate has recently notified the Department of Justice and the Garda Commissioner of its planned inspections for 2021.
+The Inspectorate is also in regular contact with a number of key stakeholders, including; the Policing Authority and the Garda Síochána Ombudsman Commission concerning our forthcoming inspections.